 Q: How is AWS DeepLens different from other video cameras in the market?

-Q: What sample projects are available at launch?
+Q: What sample projects are available?

 1. Object Detection